-Here at St Michael with St John C of E Primary School, we believe mathematics teaches children how to make sense of the world around them through developing their ability to calculate, reason and solve problems.
+At St Michael with St John C of E Primary School, we believe mathematics teaches children how to make sense of the world around them through developing their ability to calculate, reason and solve problems.
 All children engage in daily mathematics lessons, which include mental and written maths activities.
 We plan thoroughly for a variety of activities which extend children’s skills and understanding of number, place value, geometry, statistics and investigative work.
 Children become confident in using mathematics in a broad variety of real life situations and in using a range of strategies to solve problems.
 There are many resources in school to support our teaching of mathematics.
 ICT and Mathletics are also used as effective tools to further enhance children’s learning.

 At St Michael with St John C of E Primary School, our objectives in the teaching of mathematics are:

-SMSJ Maths Morning
+SMSJ Maths Mornings

-Last year we had lots of parents joining us for our termly Maths Mornings.
+Last year, we had lots of parents joining us for our termly Maths Mornings.
 We will be arranging more of these for the coming year and hope to see lots of you there.
 More information to follow.